-In addition to his professional activities, DiVito enjoys reading, playing tennis, skiing, and time with his family.
-He and his wife of 45 years reside in Glenview, Illinois, where he serves as the chairman of the Board of Fire and Police Commissioners, on which he has served since 2002.
-They are the parents of three near-perfect daughters, a lawyer, a physician, and a nurse; the parents-in-law of three super sons-in-law, a lawyer, a physician, and a doctor of veterinarian medicine; and the grandparents of eight perfect grandchildren.
+DiVito and his wife of 46 years reside in Glenview, Illinois, where he served for 14 years on the Board of Fire and Police Commissioners, ending his service as its chairman in 2016.
+He and his wife are the parents of three near-perfect daughters, a lawyer, a physician, and a nurse; the parents-in-law of three super sons-in-law, a lawyer, a physician, and a doctor of veterinarian medicine; and the grandparents of eight perfect grandchildren.